hmellahi/Frontend-Challenges/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-This license grants permission to individuals to use this software for both personal and commercial purposes, while providing liability protection for the authors.
+This project is licensed under a Non-Commercial License - see the [LICENSE](LICENSE) file for details.
+This license grants permission to individuals to use this software for non-commercial purposes only.
+Any commercial use is strictly prohibited.